How To Make A Residual Plot In Google Sheets

 Once you have your residual plot, examine it carefully for any patterns or trends.
 Here are some key things to look for:

 * **Random Scattering:** Ideally, the residuals should be randomly scattered around zero.
 This indicates that the model is a good fit.
-(See Also: How To Import Json Into Google Sheets)
+(See Also: How To Make An Age Structure Diagram In Google Sheets)

 * **Patterns:**